Clarity converts.

 You’d rather know than be reassured

 You want pushback during discovery, not after the design is built.
-If the work you came in asking for isn’t the work the diagnostic says you need, we’ll tell you before any contract is signed.
+If the work you came in asking for isn’t the work discovery reveals you need, we’ll tell you before any contract is signed.

 6